 Hunt begins for 12th juror in Bill Cosby's sex assault trial

-The case is set for trial June 5 in suburban Phil... .
-Bill Cosby's defense attorneys Brian J. McMonagle, right, and Angela Agrusa talk with reporters after the second day of jury selection in Cosby's sexual assault case at the Allegheny County Courthouse, Tuesday, May 23, 2017, ... .
+Bill Cosby, right, leaves after attending the second day of jury selection in his sexual assault case at the Allegheny County Courthouse, Tuesday, May 23, 2017, in Pittsburgh.
+The case is set for trial June 5 in suburban Philadelphia.

 Comments